tsgates/arch-wiki-markdown/wiki/Flashing_BIOS_from_Linux.md

 > Unetbootin

-By far the easiest way to make a bootable FreeDOS USB Stick is using unetbootin, available in the Official Repositories.
+By far the easiest way to make a bootable FreeDOS USB Stick is using unetbootin, available in the Official repositories.

 You should format a pendrive with FAT16 and flag it as "boot" (you may do this through a GUI with gparted, qtparted or partitionmanager).
 Then,